massline.info

 All India Peoples Resistance Forum

-Some other revolutionary groups have viewed the AIPRF as a front group for the CPI(ML) People's War.
-However, judging from the comments of the AIPRF supporters on the Internet, it seems that some of its adherents view the organization as promoting a political program very different than that of the People's War Group.
+Some other revolutionary groups viewed the AIPRF as a front group for the CPI(ML) People’s War.
+However, judging from the comments of the AIPRF supporters on the Internet, it seems that some of its adherents viewed the organization as promoting a political program very different than that of the People’s War Group.
 One AIPRF adherent said its approach was that of the "revolutionary mass line".

 Andhra Pradesh Coordination Committee of Communist Revolutionaries

 Originally the Andhra Pradesh branch of the AICCCR which was initially a dissident group within the CPI (Marxist) party.
 It was formed circa 1969 under the leadership of Tarimal Nagi Reddy, who was a member of the legislative assembly in AP at the time.
-The APCCCR was forced out of the AICCCR before that group formed the original CPI(ML) because of its opposition to:
+Other leaders were D.V.
+Rao, Chandra Pulla Reddy and Kolla Venkaiah.
+Both C. P. Reddy and Rao had been active in the Telangana armed struggle, and Rao had prepared the "Andhra Thesis" of the CPI(M).

 The APCCCR advocated "a mass line" whereas the AICCCR denounced all work in trade unions and other mass organizations as "economism".
 The APCCCR saw the issue of participating or boycotting elections as a tactical issue while the AICCCR viewed it as a strategic one.